-Staff: The class teachers this year are Mrs Blythe, Mrs Cook (Monday-Wednesday) and Miss Herrington (Thursday-Friday)
+Staff: The class teachers this year are Mrs Blythe, Miss Mellor and Miss Herrington (Monday-Friday am)

-Helping to assist in our classroom will be Mrs Smith, Mrs Aspin (HLTA) and Miss Falconer (Wednesday-Friday mornings)
+Helping to assist in our classroom will be Mrs Smith and Miss Falconer (Thursday & Friday am)

 Our PPA is on a Wednesday afternoon.
 During this time children will be taught by Mrs Hill who delivers PSHE and Mrs Flint who will deliver Art.